zihanz12/uiuc-cs-wiki/guide/section2.md

 See [The Office of the Registrar's website](https://registrar.illinois.edu/registration/) for general resources on how registration works.

-## 2.0.1 - Prerequisite Enforcement:

-The CS department is the only department at UIUC that forces students to complete prerequisites for core (required) classes.
-For all other departments, students are not required to explicitly have credit for or be currently enrolled in prerequisite classes in order to register for whichever class requires said prerequisites.
-In a sense, the CS department turns de facto recommendations into hard restrictions.

-However, by university policy, the CS department is not allowed to enforce prerequisites for any 400 level elective courses, and students are able to register for whichever 400 level courses they would like to without having prerequisite credit.

 ## 2.1 - Staggered Registration:
 In order to accomodate the sheer size of the CS department and the popularity of classes it offers, certain registration restrictions are placed on its classes in order to make sure that students who are CS majors are able to register for the classes they need.
 The best resource for figuring out how registration for CS majors works is [here](https://cs.illinois.edu/academics/undergraduate/registration/cs-course-restrictions-enrollment-caps).
 To boil it down: